-Expected Approach Distance RWY 28L/R
+RWY 28L/R STARs

-Each STAR length from CTA boundary to the STAR Termination waypoint (PIZSA or OBINU as appropriate) is provided in the table below.
+Each STAR length from CTA boundary to the STAR Termination waypoint (PIZSA or OBINU as appropriate) is provided in Table 5 below.
 These include the full sequencing leg length for each STAR.
-Normally only a section of the sequencing leg will be flown before the aircraft is cleared to the relevant IF for the runway in use: ABIVU or LAPMO.
+Normally only a section of the sequencing leg will be flown before the aircraft is cleared to the relevant IF for the runway in use: ABIVU or

+LAPMO.